 Website Development & Optimisation

 Welcome to Digital Remedy, I'm Tim Bridges, aka BrowserBugs, a freelance web developer and optimisation enthusiast from Redhill, Surrey.
 The Dr Jekyll of SEO meets Mr Hyde of Development, I specialise in the technical chemistry between website content, architecture and performance to meet search engine guidelines whilst delivering a positive user experience.

 Since humble beginnings in 2000 when it was all just tables and flash I have always been evolving; from junior days as a designer, to server side, analytics and content management.
 Thanks to this journey I have first-hand experience throughout the project cycle, from initial concept to delivery and the pitfalls in-between.
 It’s hard to define myself today, I’m without a self-imposed job title, some clients call me a developer, for others I'm their consultant, project manager, web guy … there are some who call me, Tim?

 Optimisation is more than just “SEO”, it’s about refining all aspects of your website, striking a balance between delivering your visitors a satisfying experience whilst assisting search engines in understanding your content and structure.
 The responsibility of optimisation is not down to just one person or department either; from designers and developers to writers and data analysts, the success of any website is the collective result of team effort … and that’s where I can help.

-To be honest nobody likes to wait, and with Google announcing that they will be using page speed in mobile search ranking from July 2018, the speed of any website is now a bigger ranking factor than ever.
+To be honest nobody likes to wait, and with Google using page speed in mobile search ranking starting from July 2018, the speed of any website is now a bigger ranking factor than ever.
 But this is not something new, search engines have been beating this drum for some time, and for visitors on mobile networks every second that passes their back button looks more and more tempting … is the page worth waiting for?